Residual test to search for microlensing signatures in strongly lensed gravitational wave signals: Discussion

 Our results highlight the potential of residual tests as a tool for identifying microlensing signatures in strongly lensed GW signals.
 This approach can serve as a low-latency microlensing analysis pipeline, enabling us to efficiently prioritize events requiring follow-up with full microlensing analysis pipelines.
 By focusing on the residuals---the difference between the recovered best-fit unmicrolensed waveform and the true microlensed signal---we can uncover GW events displaying significant microlensing signatures that would otherwise remain hidden in traditional strong lensing analyses.
 The distribution of cross-correlation values for signals both strongly lensed and microlensed, compared with that for purely strongly lensed signals, suggests that microlensing effects can create statistically measurable deviations in residual tests.

 As discussed by earlier studies, however, certain waveform parameters, such as spin precession and orbital eccentricity, can mimic microlensing effects by introducing similar modulations in the waveform~\citep{kim2023can,LIGO-DCC-P2300206,mishra2024exploring}, potentially leading to residuals being mistakenly attributed to microlensing.
-In this work, we have neglected these effects, as scenarios involving strong spin precession or high orbital eccentricity are relatively rare.
-However, distinguishing how residuals behave when the modulations arise from microlensing, orbital eccentricity, or spin precession should be addressed in future work.
+Although we neglect these effects in this work, as scenarios involving lensing of GW signals from BBHs with strong spin precession or high eccentricity are expected to be rarer than those without such features (see e.g.,~\cite{PhysRevD.102.041302,hannam2022general,meena2022gravitational,abac2024search} for studies estimating the expected rates of those features as well as microlensing in strong lensing), distinguishing how residuals behave when the modulations arise from microlensing, orbital eccentricity, or spin precession should be addressed in future work.

 In the context of our cross-correlation calculation, we utilized maximum likelihood waveforms to obtain a single statistic per event.
 However, a more accurate approach would involve using waveforms corresponding to all posterior values obtained, which would thus generate a distribution for the cross-correlation value.
 One could then assess the degree of overlap between this distribution and the full cross-correlation distribution obtained from all events.
 Furthermore, Gaussian noise realizations were generated to establish the baseline for the distribution of cross-correlation values, which is valid for general cases.
 Nevertheless, in actual detection cases, detector noise may involve non-Gaussian features, such as glitches.
 Therefore, processes such as deglitching, which aim to mitigate non-Gaussianity as much as possible, must be performed prior to conducting the residual test, though if microlensing is not accounted for, some features may be removed in this procedure.